North, South, East or, West?

 pitch(θ) = tan(θ) = opposite / adjacent

-We have the adjacent measurement (distance between photos), we just need the opposite value (elevation change between photos).
+We have the adjacent measurement (distance between photos), you just need the opposite value (elevation change between photos).

-The GPS logs the elevation, so we can work this out;
+The GPS logs the elevation, so you can work this out;

 source photo elevation - destination photo elevation = elevation change (note, can be positive or negative).